mialkin/docs/computer-science/algorithms/algorithms.md

 ## Depth-first search

-A **depth-first search** (**DFS**) is an algorithm for *traversing* or *searching* a tree or graph data structures.
+A **depth-first search** (**DFS**) is an algorithm for _traversing_ or _searching_ a tree or graph data structures.
 The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.

 ## Dijkstra's algorithm

 **Dijkstra's algorithm** is an algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.

+## HyperLogLog

+The [↑ **HyperLogLog**](https://en.wikipedia.org/wiki/HyperLogLog) is an algorithm for the _count-distinct problem_, approximating the number of distinct elements in a [↑ multiset](https://en.wikipedia.org/wiki/Multiset).

+Calculating the exact cardinality of the distinct elements of a multiset requires an amount of memory proportional to the cardinality, which is impractical for very large data sets.
+Probabilistic cardinality estimators, such as the HyperLogLog algorithm, use significantly less memory than this, but can only approximate the cardinality.
+The HyperLogLog algorithm is able to estimate cardinalities of $> 10^9$ with a typical accuracy (standard error) of 2%, using 1.5 kB of memory.
+HyperLogLog is an extension of the earlier LogLog algorithm, itself deriving from the 1984 [↑ Flajolet–Martin algorithm](https://en.wikipedia.org/wiki/Flajolet%E2%80%93Martin_algorithm).

+The [↑ **count-distinct problem**](https://en.wikipedia.org/wiki/Count-distinct_problem), also known in applied mathematics as the **cardinality estimation problem**, is the problem of finding the number of distinct elements in a data stream with repeated elements.
+This is a well-known problem with numerous applications.
+The elements might represent IP addresses of packets passing through a router, unique visitors to a web site, elements in a large database, motifs in a DNA sequence, or elements of RFID/sensor networks.

 ## Selection sort